Wardley’s

 Since 1841 - indeed.

-Majesty has walked beside me, visitors from overseas.
+Majesty has walked beside me, visitors

 A pauper rested his head upon my base,